DanielTrapani/AI-Projects/README.md

 Most machine learning algorithms adhere to similar criteria, a framework we will also adopt here.
 This outline delineates the machine learning problem at hand and explores potential solutions.

 > [!1]
-Project Steps
+>Project Steps

 >  [!2]
-State a hypothesis.
+>State a hypothesis.

 > [!3]
-Read the data.
+>Read the data.

 > [!4]
-(If necessary) Validate the data to predict your target.
+>(If necessary) Validate the data to predict your target.

 > [!5]
-Clean the data for ML.
+>Clean the data for ML.

 > [!6]
-Pick an error metric.
+>Pick an error metric.

 > [!7]
-Split your data.
+>Split your data.

 > [!8]
-8.-Train a model.
+> Train a model.